Online Retraining

 EEG DFA Long Detrended fluctuation analysis of the EEG over 9 log-spaced windows, where the minimum window size is 96, and the maximum is 360.
 A measurement of self-affinity.

-EEG Power Total spectral component of the EEG.
+EEG Power Total Welch-averaged band power (Z²) of the EEG.

-EEG Power Mean First statistical moment of the EEG power spectral density.
+EEG Power Mean Mean frequency (spectral centroid) of the EEG power spectral density.

-EEG Power Variance Second statistical moment of the EEG power spectral density.
+EEG Power Variance Second central moment about frequency (spectral variance) of the EEG power spectral density.

-EEG Power Skewness Third statistical moment of the EEG power spectral density.
+EEG Power Skewness Third standardized central moment about frequency (spectral skewness) of the EEG power spectral density.

-EEG Power Kurtosis Fourth statistical moment of the EEG power spectral density.
+EEG Power Kurtosis Fourth standardized central moment about frequency (spectral excess kurtosis) of the EEG power spectral density.

-EOG Slow Eye Movement Band Spectral component of the EOG in the 0.5-1Hz band.
+EOG Slow Eye Movement Band Total Welch-averaged band power (Z²) of the EOG in the 0.5-1Hz band.

-EOG Rapid Eye Movement Band Spectral component of the EOG in the 1-7Hz band.
+EOG Rapid Eye Movement Band Total Welch-averaged band power (Z²) of the EOG in the 1-7Hz band.

 EOG P10 10th percentile value of the full-wave rectified EOG.